 Because it has never been used for its original purpose, the Tower is sometimes referred to as Wainhouse’s Folly.
 However, during the Second World War it was used as an observation post.
 The entrance has also been utilized as a hen cote!

-Wainhouse Tower has recently undergone a programme of repairs and opens to the public on limited days.
+Wainhouse Tower has undergone a programme of repairs and opens to the public on limited days.
 For further information, see Local history and heritage: Wainhouse Tower.